entando/entando-docs/vuepress/docs/next/docs/getting-started/README.md

 ## Log in to Entando

-Now that you've installed Entando, login to the `Entando App Builder`.
+Now that you've installed Entando, login to the Entando App Builder.

 ![entando-login.png](./img/entando-login.png)